af83/Geeks/README.md

   $ git clone af83@git.af83.com:geeks.git

-Geeks depends on a rest-mongo and Socket.IO-node, which are vendorized through a git submodules:
+Geeks depends on a rest-mongo and Socket.IO-node and others, which are vendorized through a git submodules:

   $ git submodule update --init --recursive